gooddata/gooddata-python-sdk/gooddata-fdw/README.md

   - (NOT) IN operator is `not` supported
   - Example: `WHERE my_date BETWEEN '2021-01-01 AND 2021-02-01`

-If you use OR between conditions, it is not pushed down as well.
+If you use OR between conditions, it is not pushed down.
+Push down is possible in case of custom tables and `compute` table, not in case of foreign tables imported from `insights`.

 ## Known limitations